Kruger National Park: Kruger National Park

-In 2009, SANParks envisaged a four-star hotel northeast of Malelane on the bank of the Crocodile River, as part of a survival strategy to make the park less dependent on state subsidies.
-Eventually Radisson Blu was mandated to operate a 104-room safari resort starting 2019, which promises a smaller ecological footprint than that of prior, existing camps.
-The three-star, 128-room Skukuza Safari Lodge, to be completed by late 2018, was necessitated by the adjacent Nombolo Mdhluli conference center, opened in 2011, which draws guests arriving by charter flights or in tour busses.
-Former head of the park Salomon Joubert warned that these developments threaten the character, ethos, and original objectives of the park, but the minister of environmental affairs, Edna Molewa, deemed development of 0.3% of the park as acceptable.
-The park was temporarily closed due to the COVID-19 pandemic on 25 March 2020.
-It was reopened on 8 June 2020.
+In 2025 the government suggested that the name of the park should be changed to Skukuza National Park due to the negative legacy left by former president Paul Kruger.
+The name is also representative of what locals called the park prior to it being made a national park.

 Location and geography

 The park lies in the northeast of South Africa, in the eastern parts of Limpopo and Mpumalanga provinces.
 Phalaborwa, Limpopo is the only town in South Africa that borders the Kruger National Park.
 It is one of the largest national parks in the world, with an area of 19485 km2.
 The park is approximately 360 km long, and has an average width of 65 km.
 At its widest point, the park is 90 km wide from east to west.